When Could a General Contractor Be Liable for a Construction Injury?

 Construction workers usually cannot sue their employers over an on-the-job injury.
 However, if the injury resulted from the negligence of another entity at the construction site, such as a general contractor, victims may be able to pursue damages from the general contractor.

-The New Jersey construction accident lawyers at Lynch Law Firm are experienced at handling construction accident claims and are prepared to discuss your potential claim during a free consultation.
+The New Jersey construction accident lawyers at Lynch Law Firm, PC are experienced at handling construction accident claims and are prepared to discuss your potential claim during a free consultation.

 What is a General Contractor?